NaturalSolutions/NS.UI.NavBar/README.md

 user profiles.
 The behaviour is given by either a URL (will behave as a link) or a handler (implement whatever behaviour you want in a callback function).

+### Additional features ###

+There are also methods to update user details (roles and name).

+A search box is also available, it can be enabled or disabled depending on your needs.

+Have a look at the demo application for more details about this configuration.

+### Styling ###

 Some CSS files are provided for an easy and rapid integration in a prototype.
-But you will probably need to refine or replace it
+But you will probably need to refine or replace it.

 ## About permission control ##